everylumi/Adafruit_Python_DHT/README.md

 Currently the library is tested with Python 2.6, 2.7, 3.3 and 3.4....
 3.9 It should
 work with Python greater than 3.4, too.

-## For Raspberry Pi 4B
+For Raspberry Pi 4B
 ----------------------
-- edit /usr/local/lib/python3.7/dist-packages/Adafruit_DHT/platform_detect.py
-add "BCM2711" like below
+- if when installing using pip edit /usr/local/lib/python3.7/dist-packages/Adafruit_DHT/platform_detect.py add "BCM2711" like below

 ![image](https://user-images.githubusercontent.com/75207648/136056520-a0487fe2-1ceb-410b-96b3-eb1e9260c228.png)